Dispense-With-Dispose-Of | Commonly Confused Words

 etymology

-• Dispense with often implies something is not necessary or can be omitted.
+• Dispense with often implies doing without something that is usually necessary or useful.

 © 2025 Lithium Lab Pte Ltd